 +GODLY behavior and attention displayed during prayer and Mass.

 Godly is defined as being reverent and devout.
-Being a Catholic institution, St. Frances Cabrini School seeks to assist each child in their spiritual growth.
+Being a Catholic institution, SFCS seeks to assist each child in their spiritual growth.
 Faith is nurtured with prayer throughout the day, daily religion class, weekly school Mass, and participation in faith-based activities throughout the school year.
-A faithful Christian life will allow a child to develop positive character traits and live a life of virtue because the child has encountered God’s grace, experiencing his love.
+A faithful Christian life will allow a child to develop positive character traits and live a life of virtue because the child has encountered God’s grace, experiencing His love.
 In order to give every child the opportunity to experience God’s grace, there are basic behavioral principles that each student must abide by throughout the day.

-LANGUAGE The 2nd Commandment states that we are not to take the name of the Lord our God in vain.
-Unacceptable language and gestures that are considered irreverent, blasphemous, and/or inappropriate will not be tolerated.
+LANGUAGE: The 2nd Commandment states that we are not to take the name of the Lord our God in vain.
 A child is to speak to an adult with respect, waiting to be acknowledged, and not interrupting.
 Students are to speak to one another with charity and kindness, without malice.
-Any language that is deemed inappropriate, hostile, vulgar, irreverent, or disrespectful can be subject to the discipline policy.
+Any language that is deemed inappropriate, hostile, vulgar, irreverent, or disrespectful is unacceptable and subject to the discipline policy.

-MASS The celebration of the Mass is the focal point of the Catholic Faith.
+MASS: The celebration of the Mass is the focal point of the Catholic Faith.
 Everything we do should both direct us to and flow from this celebration.
 Attendance at Mass is a curriculum requirement for all students and faculty members.
-Worship of God, regardless of one’s personal belief should be respected and treated in a dignified manner.
+Worship of God, regardless of one’s personal beliefs should be respected and treated in a dignified manner.
 Parents and loved ones are cordially invited to attend Mass with us each Friday and on the days of special feasts.

-PRAYER As one of the more important and frequent aspects of the school day, students are expected to be attentive, quiet, and participatory during the time of prayer and display a proper posture that conveys reverence for the act.
+PRAYER: As one of the more important and frequent aspects of the school day, students are expected to be attentive, quiet, and participatory during the time of prayer and display a proper posture that conveys reverence for the act.
 The school has this expectation for all students, faculty members, and parents who are present so as to promote the importance of prayer in the Catholic tradition.

 +RESPECTFUL toward others, especially to those in authority, and when given directions.

 The 4th Commandment says that we are to honor our fathers and mothers.
 While at school, faculty, support staff, and administration take up a similar responsibility throughout the school day- to guide, to protect, to educate, and to correct.
 A child is to show a level of respect to those in whose care they are entrusted.
 In a different way, each child has a right to respect, personal space, and development.
-St. Frances Cabrini School teaches how one is to respect those in authority, sacred objects or environments, our campus, others’ belongings, and each person.
+SFCS teaches how one is to respect those in authority, sacred objects or environments, our campus, others’ belongings, and each person.
 The following principles explain how one is to show respect to others in a Christ-like manner throughout the day.
-Rules to be obeyed at all times that show respect included but are not limited to:
+Rules to be obeyed at all times that show respect include, but are not limited to:

-Responding to a responsible adult in a manner that is polite such as: yes sir, no sir, yes ma’am, no ma’am, thank you, no thank you, please.
+Respond to a responsible adult in a manner that is polite such as: yes sir, no sir, yes ma’am, no ma’am, thank you, no thank you, please.

-Raising one’s hand for permission for liberties like speaking, getting out of one’s seat, go to the restroom, or when needing extra supplies.
+Raise one’s hand for permission for liberties like speaking, getting out of one’s seat, to go to the restroom, or when needing extra supplies.

-Speaking to another student in a kind manner that is respectful and appropriate.
+Speak to another student in a kind manner that is respectful and appropriate.